klayu/hb_beacon/content/en/blog/infj-meets-esfj.md

 ESFJ partners are drawn to the rich imaginations and agile minds of INFJs.
 Falling in love is a totally absorbing experience.
 If an INFJ encourages the relationship, ESFJs show their affection with gifts, notes, and other symbols of commitment.
 Even when doing extra favors is inconvenient or expensive, ESFJs go out of their way to satisfy a partner’s desires.
 Some ESFJs may be more in love with love than with their partners per se.

+{{<

+leftbanner src="/images/cc1.gif"

-Unfortunately, ESFJs are not always aware that a relationship is starting to fail.
-Their outgoing, optimistic natures may lead them to believe that everything is fine.
+text1="Unfortunately, ESFJs are not always aware that a relationship is starting to fail."

+text2="Their outgoing, optimistic natures may lead them to believe that everything is fine."

+>}}

 In the meantime, the INFJ may continue a partnership that’s going downhill without airing his or her dissatisfaction.
 If the truth be known, the INFJ may not want to risk losing the intimacy with the ESFJ without another prospect standing in the wings.

 This can be devastating for ESFJs who didn’t see the signs.
 They tend to deal with these crises by looking for their own mistakes and shortcomings.
 They think about the times when they were less generous or thoughtful than they might have been, even though this assessment may be baseless.
 They suffer a period of lowered self-esteem.

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>

 **Family**